kinhquocnguyen/lightfeather/README.md

 ## How to run Webserver (Encoding project)

-Use IntelliJ IDEA to create new project
+Use IntelliJ IDEA (or Spring Tool Suite) to create new project

 #### Clone project
 > git clone https://github.com/kinhquocnguyen/lightfeather.git